 Maintained and Operated by Local Agencies on State Highways

-These locations must use industrial hardened communications equipment approved by the traffic-roadway section.
+These locations must use industrial hardened communications equipment approved by the traffic engineering section.
 If possible, this will be ODOT supplied and the cost reimbursed.

 Local agency central communication is acceptable (only center to center communication).
 There shall be no direct connection from the traffic signals to the ODOT Network.